-The beets are trucked from outside receiving stations to factories throughout the processing campaign for processing.
+The sugar beets are trucked from outside receiving stations to factories throughout the processing campaign for sugar processing.

 The following processes are controlled through state-of-the-art computerized flow and monitoring systems.
 The systems are operated from a central control room to optimize operations throughout the many functional areas of the factory.

-Beets entering the factory must first go through a washing process.
-A large paddle wheel lifts the beets to the washers, where they are rolled against each other in water, removing dirt and debris.
+Sugar beets entering the factory must first go through a washing process.
+A large paddle wheel lifts the sugar beets to the washers, where they are rolled against each other in water, removing dirt and debris.
 This water then goes to a holding pond or wastewater facility for treatment.

-In the diffuser, the sugar is diffused out of the beet cossettes by using very hot water.
-The raw sugar juice stays in the lower part of the diffuser while the remaining beet cossette pulp moves up and out of the top of the diffuser.
+In the diffuser, the sugar is diffused out of the sugar beet cossettes by using very hot water.
+The raw beet sugar juice stays in the lower part of the diffuser while the remaining sugar beet cossette pulp moves up and out of the top of the diffuser.